 - Slightly more expensive than some other options.

-When you sign onto NordVPN, you get access to a truly worldwide, massive network: 5,300+ servers spread across 62 countries makes them one of the largest providers in the industry, and they’re always growing.
+When you sign onto NordVPN, you get access to a truly worldwide, massive network: 5,500+ servers in 58 countries makes them one of the largest providers in the industry, and they’re always growing.
 While balancing convenience with a wide array of features is a challenge for mobile apps, NordVPN delivers on both ends of the spectrum: strong 256-bit AES encryption and access to specialty servers, coupled with an easy-to-choose server list that makes choosing a server as simple as picking a node off an interactive, graphical map.

 NordVPN also offers one of the most complete zero-logging policies you’ll find anywhere.
 With no logs kept on traffic, IP address, timestamps, bandwidth, or browsing history, you can rest easy knowing that your online activity isn’t being recorded anywhere.